anishaislam8/Opening-the-Valve-on-Pure-Data/README.md

 We have also made the mirrored PD repositories available in the same archive.org link, the file is titled **pd_mirrored.tar.gz**.

-**Please make necessary modification to the folder structure in the scripts to save the files in your desired locations and run `pip install -r requirements.txt` to install the necessary dependencies**
+**Please make necessary modification to the folder structure in the scripts to save the files in your desired locations and run `pip install -r requirements.txt` to install the necessary dependencies.**

 # Structure of our Dataset